mozilla/glean_parser/CONTRIBUTING.rst

 - Push the changes upstream::

-  $ git push upstream master
+  $ git push upstream main

-- Wait for [continuous integration to pass](https://circleci.com/gh/mozilla/glean/tree/master) on master.
+- Wait for [continuous integration to pass](https://circleci.com/gh/mozilla/glean/tree/main) on main.

 - Make the release on GitHub using [this link](https://github.com/mozilla/glean_parser/releases/new)